Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment

 \section{Systematic Uncertainties}

-Systematic uncertainties in the simulated event yields and shapes, for both signal and background processes, may arise from the calibration of the physics objects and from the theoretical modelling used in the predictions.
+Systematic uncertainties in the simulated event yields and shapes, for both signal and background processes, may arise from the calibration of the physics objects and from uncertainties in theoretical modelling used in the predictions.

 The major experimental uncertainties come from the muon reconstruction, identification, and isolation requirement efficiencies.
 These efficiencies are corrected based on studies performed in data control regions.
-The energy and momentum scales and resolutions of the simulated objects are calibrated to reproduce data from $Z\rightarrow \mu^+\mu^-$ and $J/\psi \rightarrow \mu^+\mu^-$ decays~\cite{MUON-2018-03-updated}.
-The uncertainties on the 4$\mu$ detection efficiency are determined by varying the nominal calibrations in the MC samples by one standard deviation, including muon momentum resolutions and scales, and the trigger, reconstruction, identification, and isolation requirement efficiencies.
-The overall relative experimental uncertainties in the 4$\mu$ event selection efficiency is about 3.9\%, dominated by the uncertainty of the isolation efficiency (2.9\%) and the low $p_{\textup{T}}$ calibration uncertainty (2.0\%).
-The signal event selection efficiency uncertainties vary from 8.3\% to 3.9\%, depending on the \Zp mass.
+The energy and momentum scales and resolutions of the simulated objects are corrected to reproduce data from $Z\rightarrow \mu^+\mu^-$ and $J/\psi \rightarrow \mu^+\mu^-$ decays~\cite{MUON-2018-03-updated}.
+The uncertainties on the SM 4$\mu$ detection efficiency are determined by varying the nominal calibrations in the MC samples by one standard deviation, including muon momentum resolutions and scales, and the trigger, reconstruction, identification, and isolation requirement efficiencies.
+The overall relative experimental uncertainties in the SM 4$\mu$ background event selection efficiency is about 3.9\%, dominated by the uncertainty of the isolation efficiency (2.9\%) and the low $p_{\textup{T}}$ calibration uncertainty (2.0\%).
+The hypothetic \Zp signal event selection efficiency uncertainties vary from 8.3\% to 3.9\%, depending on the \Zp mass.
 In addition, the uncertainty in the combined 2015-2018 integrated luminosity is 1.7\%~\cite{ATLAS-CONF-2019-021}, obtained using the LUCID-2 detector~\cite{Avoni_2018} for the primary luminosity measurements.